jiegec/SPECCPU2017Harmony/results/README.md

 1. [Full Run](./full/): Executes all benchmarks sequentially, resulting in less favorable thermal conditions.
 2. [Best Run](./best/): Allows each benchmark to be run individually, ensuring optimal thermal conditions.

+For integer benchmarks, the best run is slightly faster than the full run.
+For floating-point benchmarks, however, the best run is over 20% faster than the full run, likely due to the increased heat generation.

 Note: Placing the device in a refrigerator is strictly prohibited.

 The C/C++ code is compiled using the current Clang version (15.0.4) from the HarmonyOS SDK.
 The Fortran code is compiled with the latest Flang-20 version from the LLVM APT repository.
 The following optimization flags are used: